sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

 *Note*: So you need to delete all current twins and upload new once usin the XLSX.
 Note, this update can take a while.

+*Note*: Because we update the modelID, the function listening to messages to be sent to TSI has to change too (it listens to specific model messages);

 We also updated the ingestion Azure Function to fill these two properties:

 ```